About Model UN

 Position papers are drafted in advance of the conference and are meant to communicate priorities to other delegations in each committee.
 For templates, guidelines, and aware criteria, please visit the position paper page.

 While the MMUN staff and Board of Directors believe that participation in model UN is its own reward, the conference seeks to highlight the work of delegates and entire delegations by offering awards, including:

 - Position paper awards, which are used to recognize those delegations that submit high quality position papers that are among the best in their committee.

 - Committee awards, which are used to recognize the work of individual delegates or delegate pairs across all sessions of a committee.

-- Plenary awards, which are used to recognize the work undertaken by entire delegations throughout all sessions of a plenary committee.
+- Delegation awards, which are used to recognize the work undertaken by entire delegations throughout all sessions.

 - Crisis simulation awards, which are used to recognize delegations in each Security Council that respond effectively to emerging situations presented to the committee.